 Figure 6.
 Temperature and downslope wind component time series at NEAR (a and b) and RIM (c and d).
 Measurement heights (3, 10, 15, 20…50 m at NEAR and 5, 10, 15… 40 m at RIM) increase from dark blue to red.
-The 2-m AGL temperature at FAR has been added to b). e) 40-m AGL vertical velocity at RIM. f) Wind speeds (NOT DS COMPONENT?) at SSW4, SSW2 and FLR.
+The 2-m AGL temperature and the 3-m AGL downslope wind component at FAR (purple) have been added to a) and b), respectively. e) 40-m AGL vertical velocity at RIM. f) Wind speeds (NOT DS COMPONENT?) at SSW4, SSW2,FLR, and at 5 m AGL at RIM.
 Hourly g) temperature and h) downslope wind component profiles at RIM, as averaged over a 20-min period centered at the time indicated.
 Named evolutionary phases are bounded by vertical dashed lines.
 [3 HR TICKS, 1 HR SUB-TICKS.
 0 M/S POINT ON EACH WIND PROFILE?
 OMIT BLK LINE IN f)] Manuela][rim-near_profiles/rim_T-series&profiles.png]

+Either use "CA intrusion" or "cold air intrusion" but not both

 Figure 7. a-j) Selected vertical cross-sections of dual-lidar, RIM tower, SSW4 and SSW2 two-dimensional (u, w) vector winds on a 35° azimuth vertical plane (location in Fig. 2) with color contours indicating wind speed.
 Sub-figures are labeled with the wind averaging interval and the phase.
 Tethersonde horizontal winds (no w-component) at BASE are for closest sounding within ± 10 minutes of the averaging interval.
 Off-plane wind data are projected perpendicularly onto the plane.
 The x-coordinate origin is the north rim lidar.
 A horizontal dot-dash line indicates the south-southwest rim elevation and vertical dashed lines show the locations of the TS-C and TS-SW sites.
 Solid lines indicate terrain and the base of the RL, with dashed lines delineating the top of the slope SBL.
 Zones of strong rising motion over the lower south-southwest sidewall are stippled. k-t) Mean vertical temperature profiles over the averaging interval for selected sites (see legend).
 The tethersonde temperature sounding closest in time to the averaging interval is plotted if within ± 10 minutes.
 The sloping dashed line depicts an isothermal temperature gradient.
 [IOP4_dual_9subs_p1.png and IOP4_dual_9subs_p2.png and theta_profs_20min_xxxx.png] [LABEL z (m MSL).
 OMIT ALL TEMPERATURES FROM WIND FIGS. LEAVE VERT LINES TO INDICATE IN-BASIN TETHERSONDE LOCATIONS.
 COLO CONTOURS FOR WIND SPEED COMPONENT, ASDJUSTING LEGEND.
 SWITCH DIR OF WIND ARROW LEGEND.
 OMIT DIFFERENCE PROFILE.
 DASH-DOT 1733 m MSL IN ALL FIGS. PLOT ONLY SSW AND NE HOBO LINES.
 INCLUDE AVERAGING PERIOD (e.g., 2005-2010 MST) IN LABELS a) - j)] BUT NOT IN LABELS k) - t).
 DAVE: ADD LINES ON ALL SUB-FIGURES TO INDICATE BASE OF RL.
 DAVE: ADD STIPPLING TO INDICATE RISING MOTIONS ASSOCIATED WITH HYDRAULIC JUMP.]